askimed/nf-test/docs/assertions/libraries.md

 :octicons-tag-24: 0.7.0 ·

-If nf-test detects a `lib` folder in in directory of a tescase, then it adds it automatically to the classpath.
+If nf-test detects a `lib` folder in the directory of a tescase, then it adds it automatically to the classpath.

 ### Examples
 We have a Groovy script `MyWordUtils.groovy` that contains the following class: